Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Nesterov's accelerated scheme

 When the problem \eqref{eq:min-problem} is $\alpha$-strongly convex, then by setting $\tau = \sqrt{\alpha/L}$ and $\theta_0 = \tau$, we have

-and the iterate achieves the optimal convergence speed, \ie $1 - \sqrt{\gamma\alpha}$, as we have already discussed in the previous sections.
-For the rest of this section, we first build connections between the parameters update of APG with $\alpha$-FISTA, and then extend the lazy-start strategy to APG.
+and the iterate achieves the optimal linear convergence speed, \ie $1 - \sqrt{\gamma\alpha}$, as we have already discussed in the previous sections.
+In the rest of this section, we first build connections between the parameter updates of APG with $\alpha$-FISTA, and then extend the lazy-start strategy to APG.